debolek/Papilo/README.md

-# Papilo
-python script to fetch the commit history and index all commits in Elastic Search
+#python script to fetch the commit history and index all commits in Elastic Search